Skip to content

 Misophonia is not: - A choice or a preference - An overreaction or being "too sensitive" - The same as hyperacusis (sensitivity to loud sounds) - Something you can "just get over" - A character flaw

-It is a real, measurable, neurological condition.
+It is a real, studied experience.
 And understanding that is the first step toward living differently with it.

 The Way Forward